 Independent output voltage sense chains with their separate fault management behaviors provide a high degree of redundancy against PFC stage overvoltage.
-Brown-Out, HVSENSE OV, UVLO, and IC Overtemperature will all cause a complete Soft-Start cycle.
+Brown-Out, HVSENSE OV, UVLO, Open/ Fault detect on TSET, Open on CS and IC Overtemperature will all cause a complete Soft-Start cycle.
 Other faults such as short duration AC Drop-Out, minor overvoltage or cycle-by-cycle overcurrent cause a live recovery process to initiate by pulling down on the COMP pin or by terminating the pulses early.